IBM/trino-db2/DEVELOPMENT.md

     mvn clean install

+## Release
+First update the `main` branch of this repo via PR process.
+Then, go to https://github.com/IBM/trino-db2/releases to draft your release.
+Configure the release to create a new branch named after the Trino version (e.g. 372).
+Before publishing the release, build the plugin locally with `mvn clean install`, and upload the resulting archive `target/trino-db2-[version].zip` to the release binaries.
+Then, you may click "publish release".

 ## Build a container image including this connector

 It uses multi-stage build and the trinodb container image from community as the